 Each member has one vote.

-Each country holds a maximum of three votes.

-If more than 3 UIMC members are based in the territory of a single State, this maximum number of votes shall be allocated to these members collectively.
-The use and division of these 3 votes is up to these members themselves.

-If a member (holding one vote) is operating in more than one country it will have to choose and express the country it will use its vote for.

 Majorities required when voting:

 Decisions concerning the exclusion of a member, the revision of this Internal Regulation and the disbandment of the UIMC shall be reached on the basis of a two-thirds majority of votes cast.
 The General Assembly may only validly address these matters if at least two- thirds of the total number of votes is represented.
 Each member has the right to nominate a proxy by written authorization.